 This class covers a large amount of material and it is crucial for students to keep up with the reading and study regularly.
-The MOST IMPORTANT study habits are:

-read the material thoughtfully when it is assigned read and study the text before and after hearing the lectures on those topics study and test yourself in-depth on the days before each exam.
+The MOST IMPORTANT study habits are 1) read the material when it is assigned, 2) read and study the text before and after hearing the lectures on those topics, and 3) study and test yourself in-depth on the days before each exam.

-It is very important to read the assigned chapter by the date on the syllabus.
-This will provide you with some basic knowledge for each topic and help you understand the material more fully when you hear the lectures.
-A day or two after each lecture, read back over your notes to make sure that you understand everything you wrote down.
+It is very important to read the assigned text by the due date on the syllabus.
+This reading will provide you with some basic knowledge for each topic, to help you to understand the material more fully when you hear the lectures.
+A day or two after each lecture, read back over your notes to make sure that you understand everything you have written.
 Be certain, for example, that you can find a definition in your notes for each new term that was presented in class.
 Class attendance is not required.
 However, if you are having difficulty with the material, or if you are not performing as well as you want on exams, you should do the following: attend class EVERY TIME, pay close attention to the lecture, review the terms and alternative hypotheses sections in order to focus your reading, and use good note-taking skills.